y-arjun-y/arjunyadav/pages-md/projects.md

 ## <span id="studentcouncil12">Student Council - 12th</span>

 <small>Mar 22, 2023-present</small>
 <small>Became the vice head boy of my school.
 Trying to the best job I can.
-Also, environment club work (head of events)!</small>
+Also, environment club work (head of events) and another project (summary for that will come in May 2023)</small>

 <hr />

 #### Log

+- <time>Mar 28, 2023</time> Compiled the top 8.
+Waiting for results.

 - <time>Mar 26, 2023-Mar 27, 2023</time> Colour - so trivial yet so important.
+Also, all applications are now sorted (EC)

 - <time>Mar 25, 2023</time> Worked on compiling designs and setting up voting, and also contacted someone.

-- Summary of Environment Club Work: Will merge this log with this one.
+- Summary of Environment Club (EC) Work: Will merge this log with this one.
 After my [student council work in 11th](#student-council-11th), I mostly just had meetings, an application form for this academic year (which I finished) and a run!

 - <time>Mar 23, 2023-Mar 24, 2023</time> Did some organisational work.